rodion-lezhnyuk-tealium/quarkus-absolute-classpath-sample/readme.md

+Docker environment is needed to reproduce the bug.
+Bug was reproduced on MacOS 14.4.1 (23E224).

 Run `./gradlew build` to reproduce the bug or run test `ContextTest.testContextLoads()` which throws an exception with message: `String too large to record`.

 Output of variable `param` at `BytecodeRecorderImpl#681`: